GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

-We have already provided an `mcp-server` on Cloud Run.
-It provides a number of tools that are basically responsible for updating the labels on resources.
+We have already provided a service called `mcp-server` on Cloud Run.
+It provides a number of tools that are basically responsible for managing the labels on resources.

 Create a new agent `resource_labeler_agent`, configure it to use the toolset from that server.
 Instruct the agent to add the `janitor-scheduled` label with the value set to 7 days in the future to the idle instances.
 Make sure that the agent does not add the label if the instance already has a `janitor-scheduled` label.